anhtdang92/anhtdang92/README.md

 - 🌱 I’m currently learning Computer Science in grad school.

-- 💞️ I’m looking to collaborate on optimizing computer hardware to run the most demanding video games.
+- 💞️ I’m looking to collaborate on optimizing computer hardware to run the most demanding video games (overclocking).

 - 📫 How to reach me: anhtdang92@gmail.com